 We have to admit, the first moment when we walked into naturist camping Quinta Do Maral was something many might call… ehm… a bit awkward.
 We had parked our car, walked to the reception, and in the distance, we spotted a group of about 25 naked people.
 Nothing particularly strange for a naturist place, except that all of them were in an intimate embrace.

 There is a reason why we didn’t mention this in our review of Quinta Do Maral last week.
 This was not just a regular Saturday afternoon at the camping.
 We had arrived at Naturalis 2019.
 Several hours late, which explains why all the others had already started their weekend full of yoga, mindfulness, inner growth, and of course naturism.
 What we had seen was nothing else than an exercise about body energy.

 What is Naturalis?

 Inês and Marco had an idea.
-They wanted to combine their previous experience in organising yoga and wellness retreats with their passion for naturism.
-When they discussed this plan with Paula and Nuno from Quinta Do Maral, they didn’t only find two engaged co-organisers for the project.
-At the same time they also had the perfect place to organise their first event: Naturalis 2018 in a magical naturist setting at the foot of Marvão hill.
+They wanted to combine their previous experience in organizing yoga and wellness retreats with their passion for naturism.
+When they discussed this plan with Paula and Nuno from Quinta Do Maral, they didn’t only find two engaged co-organizers for the project.
+At the same time, they also had the perfect place to organize their first event: Naturalis 2018 in a magical naturist setting at the foot of Marvão hill.

 Naked yoga isn’t all that revolutionary anymore.
-Naturist resorts like to organise morning yoga or Pilates sessions and yoga studios around the world have classes for those who prefer to exercise without clothes.
+Naturist resorts like to organize morning yoga or Pilates sessions and yoga studios around the world have classes for those who prefer to exercise without clothes.
 What makes Naturalis stand out between the others is that it’s a retreat.
 Participants receive a full schedule going from Friday evening all the way to Sunday night.
 It’s much more than “just” naked yoga.
-It’s a weekend long exploration of your body and your soul with the guidance of professional instructors.
+It’s a weekend-long exploration of your body and your soul with the guidance of professional instructors.

 What does Naturalis do to you?